pwikapanel/illustrator-panel/documentation/software-signing.md

 The various options:

-    countryCode               The certificate identifying information.
+    countryCode                  certificate identifying information
     stateOrProvince
     organization
     commonName
-    password                  The password for the new certificate. outputPath.p12            The path and file name for the new certificate. options -locality <code>
+    password                     password for the new certificate
+    outputPath.p12               path and file name for the new certificate options -locality <code>     locale code to associate with this certificate -orgUnit <name>      organizational unit to associate with this certificate -email <addr>        email address to associate with this certificate -validityDays <num>  number of days from today certificate remains valid
-            -orgUnit <name>
-            -email <addr>
-            -validityDays <num>

-If supplied, the locale code to associate with this certificate.
-If supplied, an organizational unit to associate with this certificate.
-If supplied, an email address to associate with this certificate.
-If supplied, a number of days from the current date-time that this certificate remains valid.

-Example
+*Example:*

 If you already have a certificate, you can use that.
 Otherwise, begin by creating a self-signed certificate:

-./ZXPSignCmd -selfSignedCert US NY MyCompany MyCommonName abc123 MyCert.p12 This generates a file named MyCert.p12 in the current folder.
+    ./ZXPSignCmd -selfSignedCert US NY MyCompany MyCommonName abc123 MyCert.p12

+This generates a file named MyCert.p12 in the current folder.
 You can use this certificate to sign your
 extension:

     ./ZXPSignCmd -sign myExtProject myExtension.zxp MyCert.p12 abc123

-Packaging and Signing Extensions How signing works 5 This generates the file myExtension.zxp in the current folder, adding these two files to the packaged and signed extension in the final ZXP archive:
+This generates the file **myExtension.zxp** in the current folder, adding these two files to the packaged and signed extension in the final ZXP archive:

- mimetype : A file with the ASCII name of mimetype that holds the MIME type for the ZIP container (application/vnd.adobe.air-ucf-package+zip).
+* mimetype : A file with the ASCII name of mimetype that holds the MIME type for the ZIP container (application/vnd.adobe.air-ucf-package+zip).
- signatures.xml: A file in the META-INF directory at the root level of the container file system that holds digital signatures of the container and its contents.
+* signatures.xml: A file in the META-INF directory at the root level of the container file system that holds digital signatures of the container and its contents.

 #### more stuff